-2023 2022

-Electricity consumption (in'000kWh) 6,519 7,652

-Fuel consumption (in litre) 26,469 19,550

-Total energy consumption (in'000kWh) 6,783 7,849

-Intensity (in'000kWh/million revenue) 25 24
+2024 2023 2022 Electricity consumption (in '000kWh) 7 6,674.14 6,519 7,652 Fuel consumption (in litre) 21,251.38 26,469 19,550 Total energy consumption (in '000kWh) 6,886.82 6,783 7,849 Intensity (in '000kWh/million revenue) 21.7 25 24

 Golden Power's greenhouse gas (GHG) emissions primarily stem from electricity consumption during production and fuel usage in company-owned vehicles.
-The company is consistently exploring methods to minimise electricity consumption and implementing energy-saving initiatives, demonstrating its commitment to reducing GHG emissions across its operations.

-During the reporting period, there was a 14.36% decrease in GHG emissions compared to 2022 reporting period.
+The Group is consistently exploring methods to minimize electricity consumption and implementing energy-saving initiatives, demonstrating its commitment to reducing GHG emissions across its operations.
+During the reporting period, GHG emissions increased by 3.79% compared to 2023.
+This increase was driven by higher operational activity, business expansion, and greater energy demand.
+At the same time, total energy intensity decreased, highlighting the Group's ability to optimize energy use while scaling its operations.
 The Group aims to decrease emissions from both sources by upgrading production facilities to improve efficiency and implementing energy management strategies.